Want to Get Better at Strategy Games? Join the Military!

 ATTENTION!
 Fall in line recruit and stand up straight.
 This isn't a game!

-Of course, when you compete in one of our Online Strategy Games, you're not facing a potentially fatal situation.
-However, that doesn't mean you shouldn't act like you are.
-If you start to think like military men and women, you'll actually start to see some better results.
-In fact, there are mounting evidence that military training can not only help people achieve success in war games but that war games offer a form of therapy to those with PTSD.
+In fact, there is mounting evidence that military training can not only help people achieve success in war games but that war games offer a form of therapy to those with PTSD.

 According to former US platoon leader Bryant Chambers, war games provide the "same operate conditioning" as a real battle scenario.
 Although he adds the caveat that games can't truly recreate the emotions of battle, he suggests that the stimuli and response mechanisms are similar.
 From this, Chambers has found that games allow ex-military personnel to satisfy the "cognitive and behavioral" responses they've been conditioned to think and feel.

-However, and this is the important bit, they can deal with these ingrained behaviors of war without having to deal with the real emotions of conflict.
+However, they can deal with these ingrained behaviors of war without having to deal with the real emotions of conflict.

 In this respect, games can be an outlet for veterans.
 For our purposes, that shows the common links between real war and virtual war.
 Indeed, it's hardly surprising that those from a military background enjoy gaming and, moreover, have a knack for it.